Best Castle Stays in Scotland

 Built: the 12th century

-The Buittle castle is unlike the other castles you know or have heard of, not by how it looks or by where it is located.
+The Buittle Castle is unlike the other castles you know or have heard of—not by how it looks or by where it is located.
 The castle is a humble structure with the best behind its walls.
-There is a lot you can do at Buittle Castle, including a stay in a peaceful and relaxing environment.
+There is a lot you can do at Buittle Castle, including staying in a peaceful and relaxing environment.
 The interior of the building is breathtaking, and everything adds up once you get the full experience.

 Buittle Castle – Scotland